csaea/sandbox/README.md

 # Educational Binder Sandbox

 Welcome to the **Educational Binder Sandbox**!
-This repository provides a curated collection of lessons from various open-source curriculum sources, designed specifically for students.
-Each folder contains a unique set of resources tailored for different subjects and grade levels.
+This repository provides a curated collection of lessons from various free, online, or open-source curriculum sources, designed specifically for students interested in computer science.
+Each folder contains a unique set of resources tailored for different computer science subjects.

 ## Table of Contents